 Request Free Information on Cosmetology Schools Near You or Online

 Definition of Cosmetology

-Cosmetology is an occupation that is everything about making the human anatomy look more attractive through the use of cosmetics.
+Cosmetology is an occupation that is all about making the human anatomy look more beautiful through the application of cosmetics.
 So naturally it makes sense that numerous cosmetology schools are regarded as beauty schools.
-Many of us think of makeup when we hear the word cosmetics, but actually a cosmetic may be anything that improves the look of a person’s skin, hair or nails.
-In order to work as a cosmetologist, most states require that you go through some form of specialized training and then become licensed.
-Once licensed, the work settings include not only Winona MS beauty salons and barber shops, but also such businesses as spas, hotels and resorts.
-Many cosmetologists, once they have gotten experience and a clientele, launch their own shops or salons.
-Others will begin servicing clients either in their own residences or will go to the client’s residence, or both.
-Cosmetology college graduates go by many names and are employed in a wide range of specialties including:
+Many of us think of makeup when we hear the term cosmetics, but really a cosmetic may be almost anything that improves the appearance of a person’s skin, hair or nails.
+If you want to work as a cosmetologist, almost all states require that you go through some kind of specialized training and then become licensed.
+Once you are licensed, the work settings include not only Water Valley MS beauty salons and barber shops, but also such places as spas, hotels and resorts.
+Many cosmetologists, after they have gained experience and a clientele, launch their own shops or salons.
+Others will start seeing customers either in their own residences or will go to the client’s home, or both.
+Cosmetology college graduates go by many professional names and work in a wide range of specialties including:

 - Nail Technicians

 - Hair Coloring Specialists

 As formerly mentioned, in the majority of states practicing cosmetologists have to be licensed.
 In a few states there is an exemption.
 Only those conducting more skilled services, such as hairstylists, are required to be licensed.
 Others employed in cosmetology and less skilled, including shampooers, are not required to become licensed in those states.